KCtt457/Calendar_application/README.md

     - Default login
         - username: user
         - password: password
-4. You are now free personalize your own Calendar, and use the calendar as you normally would!
+4. You are now free personalize your own calendar, and use the calendar as you normally would!
-   -changes to this your Calendar will be saved for the next time you use it
+    -changes to your calendars will be saved for the next time you use it

 ---------------------------------------------------
 ### NOTABLE FEATURES